ariannazuanazzi/DORIS/README.md

 # DORIS
 a Database of Open Raw Images in Science

-DORIS is a Zenodo community repository to share raw scientific images: https://zenodo.org/communities/doris
+DORIS is a work-in-progress Zenodo community repository to share raw scientific images.